Patient Information Leaflets - M

 Description - Click here to downloadTitle - Pregnancy information booklet

-Description - Surgical management of miscarriage can be offered for the diagnosis of missed miscarriage up to 12 weeks, anembryonic pregnancy, incomplete miscarriage and retained products of conception following failed expectant or medical management of miscarriage.Title - The Rainbow Team
+Description - Surgical management of miscarriage can be offered for the diagnosis of missed miscarriage up to 12 weeks, anembryonic pregnancy, incomplete miscarriage and retained products of conception following failed expectant or medical management of miscarriage.Title - The effects of giving formula milk to a breastfed baby - A guide for parents

 Description - It is not unusual for families to feel anxious regarding going through a pregnancy again and you may have some concerns.
 Here at Ormskirk we have the Rainbow Team - a team of midwives who are able to support you during that time.
 If you wish, the team will offer you support and help you plan an individualised pregnancy care package.Title - Third and Fourth Degree Tears